What can you learn at the end of the sales cycle?

 I recently helped plan my own wedding.
 And as many of you know, it is an exhausting task.
 There are hundreds of details to go over and lots of checklists to complete.
 Let’s also not forget the dreaded seating assignments!
 Thankfully, my future wife handled most of the difficult tasks.
 However, my main responsibility was to interview and select the vendors for our big day.
 Of course, this involved sitting through a fair share of (sometimes painful) sales pitches.

-What can you learn from the lost opportunities?
+What can you learn from the lost sales opportunities?

 What can you learn from the deals you win?